-(a) Personal information that you provide to us when registering with our website or taken over the phone including your address, telephone number, email address and date of birth.
+(a) Personal information that you provide to us when registering with us over our website, over the phone or via a third party agent (e.g. a comparison site) including your address, telephone number, email address, date of birth and IP address.

 (b) Bank Account information for the setup of Direct Debit Payments or individual card payments.

-(c) Sensitive information relating to any disability or condition that requires us to store this information under our licence obligations to maintain a Priority Services Register for such customers.
+(c) Sensitive information relating to any disability or condition that requires us to know this information under our license obligations to maintain a Priority Services Register for such customers.

 (d) Any other personal information that you choose to send to us

 2.2 Before you disclose to us the personal information of another person, you must obtain that person’s consent to both the disclosure and the processing of that personal information in accordance with this policy.

 3.1 Personal and sensitive information submitted to us through our website, over email or telephone will be used only for the purposes set out below in order to fulfil our contractual obligations to you, keep you informed about your gas account and supply and to fulfil our legal and gas license obligations.

 3.2 We may use your personal information to:

 (a) Provide you with information you have requested about our products or services.

 (c) Meet our regulatory and legal obligations